 And, although through my simple soup meal I was able to reflect and felt solidarity with those who do not have enough to eat, the feeling was short lived – I knew that when I got home I had a fridge full of food and could eat whatever I wanted.

 Sally Kitchener, from CAFOD’s communications team, recently visited Zimbabwe.
 She tells us how hearing a mother’s story about hunger affected her.
 She also shares some good news about vegetable gardens and invites you to help tackle malnutrition by donating to the CAFOD Lent Appeal.
-All donations this year will be doubled by the UK Government.

 A few months ago, I met Marian Magumise in her home in rural Zimbabwe.
 After packing the children off to school just after dawn, Marian invited me to sit in her cooking hut.
 The embers from the fire were still warm and the smell of porridge hung in the air.